How do you manage stress with diabetes type 2?

 Ayurveda on diabetes and stress

-Ayurveda lays special emphasis on the management of stress.
+Ayurveda emphasizes stress management.
 It says stress prisons the mind and paralyzes the body.
 It first affects the body by causing oja kshaya (weakened immunity).

-Also Read: Is coconut water safe in diabetes?
+Also Read: Is coconut water safe for diabetes?

 • Approach the disease with positivity